Corebridge Financial (CRBG)

 BVPS is essentially the residual value for shareholders.

-To investors’ benefit, Corebridge Financial’s BVPS grew at a solid 16.8% annual clip over the last two years.
+Fortunately for investors, Corebridge Financial’s BVPS grew at an incredible 38.8% annual clip over the last two years.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.